Maraenui

 Maraenui is a suburb of the city of Napier, in the Hawke's Bay region of New Zealand's eastern North Island.
 The New Zealand Ministry for Culture and Heritage gives a translation of "great marae" for Maraenui.

 It is a lower socio-economic neighbourhood with a mix of owner occupied and state-owned Housing New Zealand properties, and has a high rate of synthetic drug use.

+Pukemokimoki Marae

+Pukemokimoki Marae, on Riverbend Road, opened on 6 October 2007.
+It is an urban marae, named after a hill with a former pā site and the only place in Hawke's Bay where the scented mokimoki fern grew.
+The hill, on a site now bounded by Carlyle, Thackeray and Faraday Streets, was removed in 1872 to make way for the railway.
+Spoil from the hill was used to fill low areas in Maraenui.